 A manager with an event driven strategy began his narration and his slide show.
 Each slide had about seven bullet points.
 There was a lot of copy.
 Dense copy.
 For fun, I did a little word counting.
 This fellow was displaying a bunch of slides containing around 150 words each.
-And remember, this is being videotaped: the video will be shrunk down to a few inches in size to appear like a pop-up window on a web page.
+And remember, this is being videotaped: the video, showing him at the podium with the screen behind him, will be shrunk down to a few inches in size to appear like a pop-up window on a web page.
 Now who is going read that?
-I was getting eye strain just trying to absorb all that copy on a ten foot wide screen.
+I was getting eye strain just trying to absorb all that copy on a ten-foot-wide screen.

 The only presenter who came across well began with a brief apology about the slides he brought not being all to the point, and spoke with rarely a click from one slide to another.
 And the audience forgave that because what he said was interesting.
 He told an engaging story about energy-related investing.
 He told the audience about the various areas where he saw opportunity.
 He talked about where other, younger money managers were investing in the sector, and why he thought that their focus was misguided.
-He gave examples of what he's seen over the years that supported his opinion of what is the 'right way' and what is the riskier 'wrong way' [those are my words, not his] of hedge fund investing in energy generation, transmission and distribution and in new technologies.
+He gave examples of what he's seen over the years that supported his opinion of what is the 'right way' and what is the riskier 'wrong way' [those are my words, not his] of hedge fund investing in this sector.

-So there you have it, a good reflection of how emerging managers are attempting to sell.
+So there you have it, a good reflection of how emerging managers attempt to sell in a group environment.

-What insights are there for the marketer to glean from the stories about this Cap Intro event?
-Here are three:
+There are three insights for the marketer to glean from the stories about this Cap Intro event: